List of Saki characters: Kiyosumi High School

-It has been noted though after the quarterfinals where Kiyosumi and Himematsu advance, that not only has Saki been using her rinshan kaiho ability, but that in fact she has continued to use her plus/minus 0 ability even in tournament play.
-The difference in the quarterfinals is that instead of insuring that she just finishes plus/minus 0, she manipulates everyone else's score such that she winds up being the winner.
+It has been noted though after the quarterfinals where Kiyosumi and Himematsu advance, that not only has Saki been using her rinshan kaiho ability, but that in fact she has continued to use her plus/minus zero ability even in tournament play.
+The difference in the quarterfinals is that instead of insuring that she just finishes plus/minus zero, she manipulates everyone else's score such that she winds up being the winner.

 Outside of using her abilities, her gameplay tends to be rather quiet.
 However, she appears to get a handle on the flow of any particular game, thus allowing her to make use of her ability.
 She placed third in the Nagano Prefectural Individual Tournament.

 Saki and Nodoka's relationship initially gets off to a shaky footing; however, eventually they become very close to the point where they frequently hold hands to draw strength from each other.
 In general, she is very shy, an avid bookworm, and has a terrible sense of direction (leading her to get lost easily, particularly in tournaments).
 Her goal is to reach the national tournament and face her sister in a mahjong match, in the hopes that even though her sister has stopped talking to her, she can communicate to her through mahjong, and they can reconcile.

 In the Nationals, she is hailed as one of the first year monsters alongside Awai.